leanprover-community/blog/posts/lte-examples.md

   ∀ i > 0, Ext i (ℳ_{p'} S) V ≅ 0 :=
 -- the proof ...
 ```
-The code block above, which is taken directly from the file [`challenge.lean`](https://github.com/leanprover-community/lean-liquid/blob/master/src/challenge.lean) in the main LTE repository, uses some custom notation to make the statement appear as close as possible to the main theorem mentioned in
+The code block above, which is taken directly from the file [`challenge.lean`](https://github.com/leanprover-community/lean-liquid/blob/13777e1f84a324030eed48e636550aee90f8656f/src/challenge.lean) in the main [LTE repository](https://github.com/leanprover-community/lean-liquid), uses some custom notation to make the statement appear as close as possible to the main theorem mentioned in
 [Scholze's original challenge](https://xenaproject.wordpress.com/2020/12/05/liquid-tensor-experiment/).
 Fortunately, it's relatively straightforward to unravel the notation to see the underlying definitions themselves.
-But there is a bigger issue: How can we convince ourselves that the *definitions* we introduced in Lean are *correct*?
+But there is a bigger issue: How can we convince ourselves (and others) that the *definitions* we introduced in LTE are actually *correct*?

 For instance, we could have *defined* `Ext` to be $0$ (spoiler: we didn't).
 Or, we could have made some subtle innocent mistake in setting up the definitions that somehow *implies* that `Ext` is always $0$, or that all condensed abelian groups are trivial, or one of several other pitfalls that renders the statement above meaningless.

-To answer this question, we spent the last few weeks building a new [`examples` folder](https://github.com/leanprover-community/lean-liquid/tree/master/src/examples) in the repository which contains several files corresponding to the main players in the statement above.
+To answer this question, we built a new [`examples` folder](https://github.com/leanprover-community/lean-liquid/tree/13777e1f84a324030eed48e636550aee90f8656f/src/examples) in the repository which contains several files corresponding to the main players in the statement above.
-These examples can be considered as centralized "sanity checks" that the definitions we wrote in Lean actually match their intended purpose.
+These examples can be considered as centralized "sanity checks" that the definitions we wrote using Lean actually behave as expected.

-We tried to write the files in this folder in a way which should be (approximately) readable by mathematicians who have little experience with Lean.
+We tried to write the files in this folder in a way which should be (approximately) readable by mathematicians who have minimal experience with Lean.
 The goal is to make it easy for non-experts to look through the examples folder, then look through the concise final statement in `challenge.lean`, and be confident to a reasonable extent that the challenge was accomplished.

-This blog post gives an overview of this folder and its contents, and how it relates to the definitions used in the main statement of the [liquid tensor experiment (LTE)](https://github.com/leanprover-community/lean-liquid).
+This blog post gives a detailed overview of this folder and its contents, and how it relates to the definitions used in the main statement of the [liquid tensor experiment (LTE)](https://github.com/leanprover-community/lean-liquid).
+It is meant to be read *alongside* the actual files from the [examples folder](https://github.com/leanprover-community/lean-liquid/tree/13777e1f84a324030eed48e636550aee90f8656f/src/examples).

+The links below involving LTE all point to files in [this commit](https://github.com/leanprover-community/lean-liquid/commit/13777e1f84a324030eed48e636550aee90f8656f) of the LTE repository, which is the most recent one as of writing this post.

 <!-- TEASER_END -->